 What is Making Tax Digital?

-Making Tax Digital is a UK government initiative which has been rolled out to eradicate the current Tax submission methods.
+Making Tax Digital is a UK government initiative that has been rolled out to eradicate the current Tax submission methods.
 To begin with, it is only the VAT submission which will be affected (1st April 2019).
 Sometime after 2020, the processing of Income and Corporation Tax will also follow the digital route.

 Where do I submit my VAT return?